-UPDATE: President Trump signed an Executive Order that suspends issuance of new green cards.
+UPDATE: President Trump signed an Executive Order that says there will be a suspension of the issuance of a new green card.
 The Executive Order will not impact all green card petitions, including:

 - Anyone physically present in the US on April 22, 2020.
-U.S. residents with pending I-485s will be not be affected.
-If an individual was travelling, anyone with an Advance Parole is also exempted;
+U.S. residents with pending I-485s will not be affected.
+If an individual was traveling, anyone with an Advance Parole is also exempted;

 - Petitioners under the EB-5 foreign investor program; and

 - Spouses and minor children of US citizens are exempted.

 4/21/2020: President Trump has clarified that the immigration ban he announced Tuesday evening will apply only to the suspension of a green card where the issuance is new (lawful permanent residence) for a period of 60 days.
 An executive order has not yet been issued.